christophstrasen/LQR/docs/reactive_event_query_system_briefing.md

 ## Design Decisions and insights to Date (guidance, however not set in stone)
 - **Lua-ReactiveX** We will use https://github.com/4O4/lua-reactivex / https://luarocks.org/modules/4o4/reactivex as our ReactiveX implementation
+- **LuaEvent** We will use https://github.com/demiurgeQuantified/StarlitLibrary/blob/main/Contents/mods/StarlitLibrary/42/media/lua/shared/Starlit/LuaEvent.lua as the key primitive and "stream data" to operate on
 - **Testing via schedulers:** Virtual-time scheduler or deterministic clock may be required for unit tests—plan to expose a hook to inject one.
 - **Join semantics custom:** Lua-ReactiveX lacks keyed joins, so we will provide bespoke helpers (with timeout windows) layered atop core operators.
 - **Bridge adapter:** `observableFromLuaEvent(luaEvent)` converts any Starlit LuaEvent into an Rx Observable, handling `Add`/`Remove`.